 Uber (NYSE: UBER)

 Uber’s business model is based on commissions where the company gets a cut of the total billable trip cost bourne by customers.
 In 2020, Uber took a big hit as people were forced to stay home due to lockdowns and social distancing.
-However, their food delivery business thrived and reported revenue growth of a massive 200%.
+However, their food delivery business thrived and reported a massive 200% revenue growth.
 Unfortunately, their core ride-hailing business took a hit of 20%.
-In 2021, things are looking much better.
+In 2021, things were looking much better.
 In Q1’21, the company reported a revenue of $2.9B (down 10% YoY), an operating loss of $1.52 billion (down 42% YoY), and a net loss of $108 million (down 96% YoY). in Q2’21, the company reported a revenue of $3.93 billion (up 105% YoY), an operating loss of $1.16B (up 17% YoY), and net income of $1.14 billion (up 164% YoY).

 Lyft (NASDAQ: LYFT)

 Lyft was the second major company to come out of the TaaS sector.
 The company has a nearly identical business model to that of Uber.
 Still, it differentiates itself with clever marketing on the streets, with each of its cars having a distinct pink mustache on the front bumper.
-The company offers the same ride-hailing services as Uber but is heavily concentrated in California and the US, which are by far its biggest markets.
-Lyft also has a presence in Canada, which is its only international market.
+The company offers the same ride-hailing services as Uber but is heavily concentrated in California and the US, its most important markets.
+Lyft also has a presence in Canada, its only international market.
 The company has a market cap of $17.64 billion.
 Like Uber, the company has partnered with autonomous vehicle startups Argo and Ford to provide autonomous taxis.